orientechnologies/orientdb-docs/Network-Binary-Protocol.md

 #### Response

-- **has-been-deleted** - true if the record is deleted successfully, false if it's not or if the record with the given RecordID doesn't exist.
+- **has-been-deleted** - true if the record is deleted successfully, false if it's not or if the record with the given Record ID doesn't exist.

 ## REQUEST_COMMAND